Oil and Gas

 - Apache Corp. v.
 Virginia Power Energy Marketing, Inc. and Dominion Resources, Inc. During the summer of 2005, Hurricanes Katrina and Rita devastated natural gas production and pipeline infrastructure in the Gulf Coast.
 Certain natural gas producers could not make gas deliveries and declared force majeure under their NAESB contracts.
 Apache hired Susman Godfrey to represent it when one of its buyers challenged the force majeure declaration.
 After extensive discovery, the trial court granted Apache's motion for summary judgment that a producer is not obligated to make deliveries to alternate locations or to acquire gas from other, unaffected sources.
 An appeal is pending.
 Susman Godfrey was lead counsel in a successful defense brought against our client NIPSCO (now NiSource), the electrical power company for Northern Indiana.
 The case settled favorably for our client after two weeks of trial in federal district court in Chicago.
 The successful result came on the heels of another positive result we secured for NIPSCO in defending the company against a $200 million claim.

 - Susman Godfrey has successfully represented both producers and pipelines in lawsuits over take-or-pay gas contracts.
 In 1989, we obtained a judgment of more than $600 million for TransAmerican Natural Gas Corporation in its take-or-pay lawsuit against El Paso Natural Gas Company.
+The case subsequently settled.
 The Texas Lawyer described this lawsuit as "the first case in which a pipeline company was found to have repudiated its take-or-pay contract."
 Four years later, we successfully defended Tennessee Gas Pipeline in a lawsuit by Coastal Oil & Gas Corporation seeking benefits under a gas contract valued at more than $740 million.
 A South Texas jury found for our client on all issues.
 We obtained summary judgment for our client, Southern Natural Gas Pipeline, in a $100 million take-or-pay contract lawsuit against Exxon Corporation, and we have successfully tried or settled on favorable terms numerous other disputes over long-term gas contracts in which we have represented either the producer, the pipeline, or the ultimate user of the gas.
 In 1996, we won a defense verdict for Intratex Gas Pipeline in a suit by producers alleging a fraudulently administered special marketing program.

 - In January 1997, we successfully represented Enron Clean Fuels Company in a declaratory judgment action in federal court in the Southern District of Texas.
 The issue was whether Chevron could cancel a 5-year gasoline additives contract.
 In its counterclaim, Chevron sought $30 million in actual damages, plus punitive damages.
 The jury found for Enron on all issues.